larsrollik/serial_weighing_scale/README.md

 ### Build
 1. Load .ino onto Arduino
 2. Assemble electronics, e.g. as described in this [HX711 wiring tutorial]
+3. Print 3D components from [drawings](./drawings_for_3D_printing) (Drawings named `model` are only for design, no need to print these)
-3. Move electronics into case
+4. Move electronics into case
-4. Calibrate scale with python class method `SerialScale.calibrate()`
+5. Calibrate scale via Arduino IDE serial monitor commands.
+See below for communication protocol for calibration.

 ### Usage